tlapinsk/byte-data-insights/README.md

 As a note, the incremental load will dump the same data twice into the table since there is no new data provided.
 It is merely an example of how to load data incrementally.

 ## Potential Improvements
 The insights and tool provided are small examples, that by no means would be run in Production.
-They are helpful in providing examples of how I would load these CSVs into a database (assuming the CSV lives locally on my computer).
+They are helpful in providing examples of how I would load these CSVs into a database (assuming the CSVs lives locally on my computer).

 **Insights**
 - Create front end web interface and dashboard for users